What is Mega Camerupt as a Raid Boss?

 | B | Empoleon, Feraligatr |

-| C | Rock/Ground options |
+| C | Rock / Ground options |

 Final Insight

-- Stack Water-types → easiest win
+- Stack Water-types for fastest clears

-- Watch for Solar Beam
+- Watch out for Solar Beam

-- Prepare backup team for relobby
+- Keep a backup team ready for quick relobby

 Shiny Comparison – Mega Camerupt